Culpeper, Virginia: Geography

 Culpeper is in the Piedmont region of Virginia, approximately 70 miles (113 km) southwest of Washington, D.C. and 50 miles (80 km) north of Richmond.
 The town lies at the intersection of U.S. Route 29 and U.S. Route 15, two major highways that provide important access to central and northern Virginia.
-According to the United States Census Bureau, the town of Culpeper has a total area of 6.3 square miles (16.3 km²), of which 6.2 square miles (16.1 km²) is land and 0.1 square mile (0.2 km²), or 1.52%, is water.
+According to the United States Census Bureau, the town of Culpeper has a total area of 7.32 square miles (18.96 km²), of which 7.28 square miles (18.85 km²) is land and 0.04 square miles (0.11 km²), or 0.55%, is water.

 Topography

 Culpeper’s terrain is characterized by rolling hills within the Piedmont Plateau, in the foothills of the Blue Ridge Mountains.
 Elevation ranges from about 300 feet in the east to nearly 600 feet in the west.
 The county is bounded by the Rappahannock River to the north and the Rapidan River to the south.